Progesterone: Metabolism

-Relatively small portions of progesterone are hydroxylated via 17α-hydroxylase (CYP17A1) and 21-hydroxylase (CYP21A2) into 17α-hydroxyprogesterone and 11-deoxycorticosterone (21-hydroxyprogesterone), respectively, and pregnanetriols are formed secondarily to 17α-hydroxylation.
-Even smaller amounts of progesterone may be also hydroxylated via 11β-hydroxylase (CYP11B1) and to a lesser extent via aldosterone synthase (CYP11B2) into 11β-hydroxyprogesterone.
-In addition, progesterone can be hydroxylated in the liver by other cytochrome P450 enzymes which are not steroid-specific.
-6β-Hydroxylation, which is catalyzed mainly by CYP3A4, is the major transformation, and is responsible for approximately 70% of cytochrome P450-mediated progesterone metabolism.
+Relatively small portions of progesterone are hydroxylated via 17α-hydroxylase (CYP17A1) and 21-hydroxylase (CYP21A2), into 17α-hydroxyprogesterone and 11-deoxycorticosterone (21-hydroxyprogesterone), respectively, and pregnanetriols are formed secondarily to 17α-hydroxylation.
+Even smaller amounts of progesterone may also be hydroxylated via 11β-hydroxylase (CYP11B1) and, to a lesser extent, via aldosterone synthase (CYP11B2) into 11β-hydroxyprogesterone.
+In addition, progesterone can be hydroxylated in the liver by other cytochrome P450 enzymes that are not steroid-specific.
+Catalyzed mainly by CYP3A4, 6β-Hydroxylation is the major transformation and is responsible for approximately 70% of cytochrome P450-mediated progesterone metabolism.
 Other routes include 6α-, 16α-, and 16β-hydroxylation.
-However, treatment of women with ketoconazole, a strong CYP3A4 inhibitor, had minimal effects on progesterone levels, producing only a slight and non-significant increase, and this suggests that cytochrome P450 enzymes play only a small role in progesterone metabolism.
+However, treatment of women with ketoconazole (a strong CYP3A4 inhibitor) had minimal effects on progesterone levels, producing only a slight and non-significant increase, suggesting that cytochrome P450 enzymes play only a small role in progesterone metabolism.

 Levels

-In women, progesterone levels are relatively low during the preovulatory phase of the menstrual cycle, rise after ovulation, and are elevated during the luteal phase, as shown in the diagram above.
+Relatively low during the preovulatory phase of the menstrual cycle, progesterone levels rise after ovulation and are elevated during the luteal phase, as shown in the diagram.
 Progesterone levels tend to be less than 2 ng/mL prior to ovulation and greater than 5 ng/mL after ovulation.
 If pregnancy occurs, human chorionic gonadotropin is released, maintaining the corpus luteum and allowing it to maintain levels of progesterone.
-Between 7 and 9 weeks, the placenta begins to produce progesterone in place of the corpus luteum in a process called the luteal-placental shift.
+Between seven and nine weeks gestation, the placenta begins to produce progesterone in place of the corpus luteum in a process called the luteal-placental shift.

 After the luteal-placental shift, progesterone levels start to rise further and may reach 100 to 200 ng/mL at term.
 Whether a decrease in progesterone levels is critical for the initiation of labor has been argued and may be species-specific.
 After delivery of the placenta and during lactation, progesterone levels are very low.

-Progesterone levels are low in children and postmenopausal women.
+Progesterone levels are low in children and postmenopausal people.
 Adult males have levels similar to those in women during the follicular phase of the menstrual cycle.